Power of Thought: The story of Alexander the Great and Diogenes

 How to use this in everyday life

 Anxiety and fear are normal and important functions in humans.
 Our goal is not to get rid of anxiety completely, but to have it function within a normal range.
-Clinical anxiety and fear that dominates over reason becomes a significant problem.
+Anxiety and fear that dominates over reason becomes a significant problem.
 PTSD, OCD, fear of heights, fear of dark, fear of spiders, panic attacks - all of these are problems of anxiety.

 All security behaviors that cause anxiety to decrease before, during and after a social setting will strengthen the anxiety over time.
 These behaviors should be reduced through acceptance.